 Forest fires cause damage to our standing timber and require us to re-start the reforestation process.
-For example, in 2020, forest fires caused damage to 140,000 acres with more than 125,000 of those acres from a single event in Oregon.
-In 2021, nearly 300,000 acres burned with the vast majority of the impacted timberlands located in Canada.
+For example, in 2021, nearly 300,000 acres burned with the vast majority of the impacted timberlands located in Canada.
 While a forest fire may be a single event that takes place over days, weeks or even months, our recovery efforts and restoration of our working forests often takes multiple years and the allocation of new and additional resources.